mflaxman/blind-xpub/README.md

 ### Deterministic Paths

-A new problem introduced by this proposal is that if you lost your output descriptors yet still had access to **all** `n` seeds, you would be unable to regenerate the output descriptors needed to access your funds.
+Astute readers may notice a new problem introduced by this proposal: if you blind 1 or more xpubs and lose your output descriptors (yet still had access to **all** `n` seeds), you would be unable to regenerate the output descriptors needed to access your funds.
 This is not the case with regular/unblinded paths, where recovery of all `n` seeds is sufficient to deterministically regenerate your output descriptors.

 Current best practices are to backup your output descriptors with each seed, but let's assume that a HODLer doesn't do that, or over a long enough time perhaps the digital media and/or paper they used failed.